aviarytech/mrgt/README.md

 ## Overview

 The **Machine Readable Glossary Tool (MRGT)** generates a Machine Readable Glossary (MRG) for each of the versions of the terminology that are maintained with that scope by reading the SAF.
-There is more information about here:
-- [overview of the TEv2 tools](https://tno-terminology-design.github.io/tev2-specifications/docs/tev2-overview) of which the TRRT is a part.
+There is more information about the MRGT in the [overview of the TEv2 tools](https://tno-terminology-design.github.io/tev2-specifications/docs/tev2-overview) of which the MRGT is a part.

 ## Installation